IGIfeanyichukwu/sirimazone/README.md

 #### _...online movie store_

 Sirimazone is a full-stack online movie web application for managing video contents.
-Sirimazone is built with SCSS, JavaScript, jQuery, AJAX, Parcel, PHP and MySQL.
+Sirimazone is built with SCSS, JavaScript, jQuery, AJAX, Parcel, PHP, PDO and MySQL.
 This project comprises features such as:
 - Admin registration system.
 - Admin login system.